 - CEBI’s KTI Casebook (highlighting effective KT interventions)

-Monitor knowledge use refers to tracking and recording uptake of the KT intervention.
+MONITOR KNOWLEDGE USE refers to tracking and recording uptake of the KT intervention.
 Examples of monitoring include observation and active measurement.
+Resources to support monitoring:

 - Reach, Effectiveness, Adoption, Implementation, and Maintenance (RE-AIM) Framework